lpmi-13/current-projects/README.md

 - followup: how do you determine if a pod is healthy or not?  what are the three different probes for and when would you use them? (startup, liveness, readiness)
 - use cases for initcontainer

-## 210) Distributed tracing in a microservice architecture (related to #180)
-- set up a bunch of different microservices (auth/logging/billing/users/etc)
-- wire up the logging
-- add in some tracing
-- practice following the traces through the app
-- possibly also simulate some problems that we can find the bottlenecks in (latency + perf profling maybe?)
-- see if we can use https://github.com/hansehe/jaeger-all-in-one

 ## 211) custom GPT Micromaterials Assistant
 - get the assistant to be able to discriminate between a brainstorming request, when it can just respond with short suggestions, and a longer description of the process that it's planning to use (eg, to set up a micromaterial that's focused on k8s logging debugging).